The 2026 ASAS-CSAS Annual Meeting will be held at the Monona Terrace Community and Convention Center.

 Core concepts, terminology, genomic data types, and essential workflows.

-Dr. Fiona McCarthy – University of Arizona
+- Dr. Fiona McCarthy – University of Arizona

-Dr. Wellison Diniz – Auburn University
+- Dr. Wellison Diniz – Auburn University

-Track 2: Advanced Functional Genomics
+Track 2: Advanced Functional Genomic applications of livestock regulatory elements

-Transcriptomics, gene regulation, and multi-omics integration.
+Gene regulation, and multi-omics integration.

-Dr. James Koltes – Iowa State University
+- Dr. James Koltes – Iowa State University

-Track 3: Advanced Quantitative Genomics
+Track 3: Advanced Quantitative Genomics (GWAS and Genomic Prediction)

 GWAS, genomic prediction, and applications in breeding and complex traits.

-Dr. Nanye Long - Michigan State University
+- Dr. Nanye Long - Michigan State University

-Dr Molly McCue- University of Minnesota
+- Dr Molly McCue- University of Minnesota

-Dr. Wen Huang - Michigan State University
+- Dr. Wen Huang - Michigan State University

 🧮 ASAS–NANP Symposium